 - “Using Gender in the Development of a Historical Argument.”
 Guest Lecture, “Introduction to Gender and Sexuality Studies” Course.
 University of Virginia, Charlottesville, VA.
 April 13.

 Work In Progress

 - No True Man: The Biology and Politics of Sexual Intermediacy in Europe, 1896–1945.
-Book manuscript (expected submission of proposal to presses in Spring 2019).
+Book manuscript in progress.

 - “Fountain of Virility: On the Gendering and Sexing of Old Age in Eugen Steinach’s ‘Rejuventation’ Procedure.”
-Article manuscript (expected submission to journals in Spring 2019).
+Article manuscript in progress.

 In my dissertation, “Sexual Spectra: Biology and Sexual Politics in Europe, 1896–1933,” I investigated early-twentieth-century definitions of biological sex—by which I mean sexual designations (such as female or intersex) derived from biological data.
 On the basis of archival research conducted in Germany, Austria, and the US, I show that many scientists, philosophers, and activists in the early twentieth century drew from recent findings in endocrinology to posit a non-binary definition of sex.
 Specifically, they held that there are an infinite number of intermediary sexes occupying the positions between “male” and “female” ideal types.
 This new conception of sex offered a powerful vocabulary for the legal and cultural emancipation of women and sexual minorities, but it was also adopted by culturally conservative thinkers, who found therein a way of reinforcing gender hierarchies common to early-twentieth-century Europe.